fleetdm/fleet/docs/02-Deploying/02-Configuration.md

 ##### s3_endpoint_url

 AWS S3 Endpoint URL.
-Override when using a different S3 compatible object storage backend, or running s3 locally with localstack.
+Override when using a different S3 compatible object storage backend (such as Minio), or running s3 locally with localstack.
 Leave this blank to use the default S3 service endpoint.

 - Default value: none